Man killed in single-car crash in the Town of Riga

 The sheriff’s office says the crash happened just before 8:00 p.m. in the area of Griffin Road and Betteridge Road.
 According to deputies, the driver lost control, went off the road and into a ditch before hitting a tree.

-The male driver was killed in the crash.
+The driver, Sergey Maystruk, 47, of Riga, was killed in the crash.
 A female passenger was taken to Strong Memorial Hospital with chest and leg injuries but they are not considered life-threatening.
+Her name has not been released.

-Griffin Road has been shut down between Betteridge Road and Chili Riga Townline Road until the scene is cleared.
+Griffin Road was shut down between Betteridge Road and Chili Riga Townline Road until the scene was cleared.

-The names of the victims have not been released pending notification of family members.
-The cause of the crash is under investigation.
+Speed and alcohol appear to be factors in the crash, but deputies say they will continue to investigate the cause.